naijwu/learn-redux/README.md

 ### Relevant files/folders:

-/index.js -- create store and Provide it to app /actions
+/index.js -- create store and Provide it to app

+/actions

-/actions/index.js -- export different actions that can be dispatched /reducers
+/actions/index.js -- export different actions that can be dispatched

+/reducers

-/reducer/counter.js -- counter reducer: INCREMENT, DECREMENT
+/reducer/counter.js -- counter reducer: INCREMENT(NUMBER), DECREMENT

-/reducer/isLogged.js -- isLogged reducer: SIGN_IN
+/reducer/isLogged.js -- isLogged reducer: SIGN_IN, SIGN_OUT

-/reducer/index.js -- combines both reducers using combineReducers from 'redux' /app.js -- use store
+/reducer/index.js -- combines both reducers using combineReducers from 'redux'

+/app.js -- use store

 ### Some vanilla implementation:

 // STORE -> The global state

 // ACTION -> Schema of potential behavior with/manipulation of store (what action you can do with the store data e.g. "Increment" to increment)

 // REDUCER -> Describes consequences of specific ACTION on the store; checks what action is performed, and dependant on which action performed, modify store

 // DISPATCH -> 'Dispatch' the action to the reducer -- perform the action of a specific ACTION

 // DISPATCH -> (specific) ACTION -> REDUCER (perform action)